Top Places To Visit In Canada

 2. Vancouver Island and the Coast of British Columbia

-The sea and the coast of western Canada are among the most beautiful areas, Canada has to offer.
-Hidden bays, rough coastlines and dark rainforests create a unique landscape that never fails to haunt me.
-No matter if I hike on one of the rough coastal paths with a gorgeous view of the Pacific Ocean, go out bear or whale watching in a boat or trudge through the forests with their incredibly high Douglas firs or hemlocks there are always new, unexpected and breathtaking views to be discovered that make me look for more.
+The sea and the coast of western Canada are among the most beautiful areas Canada has to offer.
+Hidden bays, rough coastlines and dark rainforests create a unique landscape that’s genuinely haunting.
+Whether hiking one of the rough coastal paths with a gorgeous view of the Pacific Ocean, going out bear or whale watching by boat, or trudging through forests with their incredibly high Douglas firs and hemlocks, there are always new, unexpected and breathtaking views to discover.

 3. Maritime Quebec

-You have to look hard to find another region in Canada that is so diverse as the area along the St. Lawrence River.
-Here you can discover idyllic small villages, watch artists at work, look for culinary treats, see how fishermen catch their fish, go out on your own canoe adventure, hike through an impressive mountain landscape or roam the reaches of the northern tundra.
-But you don’t see all that by just driving through once.
-I soon realized this.
-And that keeps me coming back to Quebec over and over again, since with every trip I discover another side of the area that I want to investigate further.
+Few regions in Canada are as diverse as the area along the St. Lawrence River.
+Here you can discover idyllic small villages, watch artists at work, look for culinary treats, see how fishermen catch their fish, go out on a canoe adventure, hike through an impressive mountain landscape, or roam the reaches of the northern tundra.
+But you don’t see all that by just driving through once — every trip reveals another side of the area worth investigating further.

 4. Rocky Mountains

 The Rocky Mountains National Parks in Alberta are amongst the top favorites in Canada.
 Because of their breathtaking mountain scenery they are also the most visited areas of the country.
-I like to look for the untouched and unknown regions in Canada.
-And that is why I am attracted to the lesser known national parks like Waterton Lakes National Park or Yoho National Park.
-And when I am travelling in Banff or Jasper National Park I am always looking for the regions farther off the highways.
-There is nothing more beautiful than to sit on a small island in Pyramid Lake in Jasper National Park all alone very early in the morning, watching the rising morning fogs above the water and listening to the stillness of the surroundings.
-Off and on this may be interrupted by the cry of a loon or the rustle of a wapiti elk coming out of the bushes onto the lake shore.
+Beyond the famous stops, it’s worth seeking out the lesser known national parks like Waterton Lakes National Park or Yoho National Park.
+And when travelling in Banff or Jasper National Park, it’s worth looking for the regions farther off the highways.
+There is nothing more beautiful than sitting alone on a small island in Pyramid Lake in Jasper National Park very early in the morning, watching the rising morning fog above the water and listening to the stillness of the surroundings — off and on interrupted by the cry of a loon or the rustle of a wapiti elk coming out of the bushes onto the lake shore.

 Chateau Laurier with Wilfried Laurier in Ottawa

 Every Canadian city has its own character: Vancouver is unbelievably close to nature, which is right in front of its doorstep.
-Toronto offers something likeably provincial despite of its enormous size.
-Montreal is – at least in my opinion – the most urban city in Canada.
-And then there are the idyllic smaller cities of the country like Ottawa, Quebec and Halifax, all of which are easy to get around in, and all of which have something, that distinguishes them from each other: the center of political power on Parliament Hill in Ottawa, the historic center of town in Quebec or the closeness of the Atlantic in Halifax.
-It is this variety I like most in Canada’s cities.
+Toronto offers something likeably provincial despite its enormous size.
+Montreal is arguably the most urban city in Canada.
+And then there are the idyllic smaller cities of the country like Ottawa, Quebec and Halifax, all easy to get around in, and all with something that distinguishes them from each other: the center of political power on Parliament Hill in Ottawa, the historic center of town in Quebec, or the closeness of the Atlantic in Halifax.
+It’s this variety that makes Canada’s cities so worth exploring.

 Toronto City Hall